 '''

---quiet, -q

-Only error messages displayed.

---reuse_blast

-Reuse the BLAST database for every isolate (when running --fast option).

-All loci will be scanned rather than just those missing from an isolate.

-Consequently, this may be slower if isolates have already been scanned,

-and for the first isolate scanned by a thread.
-On larger schemes, such as

-wgMLST, or when isolates have not been previously scanned, setting up the

-BLAST database can take a significant amount of time, so this may be

-quicker.
+-R, --locus_regex REGEX

+Regex for locus names.

---schemes, -s LIST
+-s, --schemes LIST

 Comma-separated list of scheme loci to scan.

---seabin reldate DAYS

-Filter to only include isolates for which the sequence bin was last

-modified within the specified number of days (set 1 for today).

---time, -t MINS
+-t, --time MINS

 Stop after t minutes.

 --threads THREADS

 Maximum number of threads to use.

 --type_alleles

 Only use alleles with the 'type_allele' flag set to identify locus.

 If a partial match is found then a full database lookup will be performed

 to identify any known alleles.
 Using this option will constrain the search

 space so that allele definitions don't become more variable over time.
 Note

 that you must have at least one allele defined as a type allele for a locus

 if you use this option otherwise you will not find any matches!

+-T, --already_tagged

+Scan even when sequence tagged (no designation).

---view, -v VIEW
+-v, --view VIEW

 Isolate database view (overrides value set in config.xml).

---word_size, -w SIZE
+-w, --word_size SIZE

 BLASTN word size.

+-x, --min ID

+Minimum isolate id.

+-v. --max ID

+Maximum isolate id.

 '''